eigenfoo/old-eigenfoo.github.io/_drafts/2020-05-23-transformers-in-nlp.md

    * I'm personally not sure what to make of this development: why did we collectively agree that architectural research wasn't worth pursuing anymore?

-1. Representations
-   * asdfasdf
-     1. Contextual vs non-contextual embeddings
-        + Only word2vec and GloVe are non-contextual.
-        + All other embeddings are contextual now.
-     1. Unidirectional vs bidirectional embeddings
-        + ELMo: bidirectional
-        + Transformer: bidirectional encoder, unidirectional decoder
-        + BERT: bidirectional (just a stack of encoders!)
-        + GPT-2: unidirectional (just a stack of decoders!)
-        + T5: bidirectional
-        + XLNet: unidirectional

 1. It was never a question of _whether_ NLP systems would follow computer vision's model of fine-tuning pre-trained models (i.e. training a model on ImageNet and then doing task-specific fine-tuning for downstream applications), but rather _how_.
    1. What specific task and/or dataset should NLP models be pre-trained on?
-      + Language modelling has really won out here.
+      * Language modelling has really won out here.
    1. Exactly _what_ is being learnt during pre-training?
-      + It used to be vectors for words, now it is an entire network, or what Sebastian Ruder calls _shallow to deep pre-training_.
+      * It used to be vectors for words, now it is an entire network, or what Sebastian Ruder calls _shallow to deep pre-training_.
    * Sebastian Ruder [wrote a great article](https://thegradient.pub/nlp-imagenet/) in The Gradient that delves more into this topic.

-1. Text-to-text nature of models
-   * The Transformer and GPT models (and probably other pre-BERT Transformer models) were all focused on _text generation_.
-   * BERT was the first Transformer-based model that offered an easy way to do pre-train on unlabelled text and generalize to _any_ NLP task: simply add another layer at the end of BERT, and that layer will learn task-specific knowledge during fine-tuning.
-   * Now, T5 harks back to text generation, but preserves the ability to generallize to arbitrary NLP tasks.
+1. Different NLP models learn different kinds of embeddings, and it's worth understanding the differences between these various learnt representations.
+   1. Contextual vs non-contextual embeddings
+      * The first word embeddings (that is, word2vec and GloVe) were _non-contextual_: each word had its own embedding, independent of the words that came before or after it.
+      * Almost all other embeddings are _contextual_ now: when embedding a token, they also consider the tokens before &/ after it.
+   1. Unidirectional vs bidirectional embeddings
+      * When considering the context of a token, the question is whether you should consider the tokens both before and after it (i.e. bidirectional embeddings), or just the tokens that came before (i.e. unidirectional embeddings).
+      * Unidirectional embeddings make the sense when generating text (i.e. text generation must be done in the way humans write text: in one direction).
+On the other hand, bidirectional embeddings make sense when performing sentence-level tasks such as summarization or rewriting.
+      * The Transformer was notable in that it had bidirectional encoder blocks and unidirectional decoder blocks.
+That's why BERT [GPT-2] produces bidirectional [unidirectional] embeddings, since it's a stack of Transformer encoders [decoders].
+      * Note that the unidirectional/bidirectional distinction is related to whether or not the model is autoregressive: autoregressive models learn unidirectional embeddings.